codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which kind of algorithm is Ron Rivest not famous for creating?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. Stream cipher
+ 1. JavaScript
- 2. Hashing algorithm
+ 2. Python
- 3. Asymmetric encryption
+ 3. C#
- 4. Secret sharing scheme
+ 4. PHP

 <details>
   <summary>Answer</summary>
-  Secret sharing scheme
+  JavaScript
 </details>